alec202/webDevLearning/librayDataBaseWebsiteContent/README.md

 =======================================================================

 ***I am in the beginning stages of learning web development.
-Once I gain a better grasp on web dev tools and begin actually brainstorming/creating this website(s) further, the tables attributes will become more specific, as will the features of this website.
+Once I gain a better grasp on web dev tools and begin actually brainstorming/creating this website(s) further, the tables attributes will become more specific as will the features of this website.
 This readme will also become better structured and more thorough.***

 # Tables on: #
   - Books